About Pregnancy App

 1. Confirm your estimated due date with your midwife, OB-GYN, or ultrasound report before relying on any calculator.

-2. Track week-by-week changes with a tool like a pregnancy tracker, but avoid comparing your body too harshly with generic averages.
+2. Track week-by-week changes without comparing your body too harshly with generic averages.

-3. Practice breathing or meditation in short sessions during the second and third trimester so it feels familiar in labor.
+3. Practice breathing or meditation in short sessions so the skills feel familiar before labor.

-4. Record fetal movement patterns only as instructed by your provider; a baby kick counter can help organize notes.
+4. Record fetal movement patterns only as instructed by your provider.

 5. Call your healthcare provider immediately for reduced fetal movement, bleeding, severe pain, fluid leakage, severe headache, or anything that feels wrong.